 Or their neighbors may turn them in.
 “It drives people crazy,” New York state Sen. Diane Savino told the New York Post.
 “Constituents are calling my office to report motorists who have out-of-state license plates.”

 New York legislators have even proposed a reward for doing so.
 Some states, such as California, already have online systems to report cheaters.

 Some states are moving to crack down on the practice of rate evasion.
 North Carolina and Idaho, which have some of the lowest auto insurance rates, have made it tougher to register a vehicle there.

 In Pennsylvania, the Attorney General’s Office has stepped up rate evasion prosecution.
 And under current state law, New Jersey’s Office of the Insurance Fraud Prosecutor can’t prosecute such cases because they’re not considered insurance fraud.

-But that soon could change.
-A bill working its way through the state's Legislature would classify rate evasion as insurance fraud, with varying levels of criminal penalties if someone is convicted, including up to 18 months in jail.
+A bill working its way through the state’s Legislature would classify rate evasion as insurance fraud, with varying criminal penalties if someone is convicted, including up to 18 months in jail.